Updated & Improved 6-25-20

 The Observer & the Soul

 Who is the Observer and what does it perceive?
 When it is finally recognized that there is more to our being than just a sensual body of flesh and a self-centered ego-persona, the individual awakens, acknowledges, and embraces the Observer as our “real-eyes” of perception.
 This awakening severs the tie to the ego-persona, making it take a “backseat” in the decision-making process of our lives; it still functions, but it is no longer “egotistically” dominating our self-identity, thinking and actions.
 When this shift of consciousness occurs, a subtle and interesting transformation happens within the soul.
-The soul becomes “divided” as a part of it (the Radiant Soul) unites with the Observer becoming the seer and the remainder of the soul becomes the object of perception.
+The higher soul awakens as the Radiant Soul and unites with the Observer becoming the seer, and the other levels of the soul becomes the object of perception.
 However, the soul is always one whole; even though it integrates with the four states of our being.

 This is important – our attention is a vital part of our true Self.
 We do not recognize our attention as a part of our true Self because our attention has become like the Prodigal Son who left his Father’s house (being centered within the Present Moment) and lived in the enticements of the dark sensual world, until his life was lost, exhausted and depressed; only then did he recognize the light and peace he had left behind and returned home.
 Our unconscious attention is lost in the world of superficial desires, distractions, and impressions in the same way, which means our conscious awareness is, literally extended into the world; it is not present within our conscious being.
 In order to awaken to the Observer within, we must become aware of how the worldly ego and body/body-mind grips and holds our attention captive through the chattering-mind of the ego.